rightcallconsulting/snap/README.txt

 	behavior.

 ---JQuery
 ----Always use the .done() .fail() .always() (especially .fail()) callbacks when you can.
-It will make your debugging life and that of your
-	friend's much less stressful
+	It will make your debugging life and that of your friend's much less stressful.